 That being said, hiring an accessibility agency can be expensive.
 A comprehensive audit can cost up to $2,500.
 So before you consider this option, make sure you have the funds to hire a third party to do the audit.

 In the meantime, you can already use some tools such as Google Lighthouse & Co. to test your website for accessibility.
-This will give you a rough overview of the errors that you should tackle first on your way to greater accessibility.
+This will give you a rough overview of the errors that you should tackle first on the way to greater accessibility.

 "*" indicates required fields